 “Immediate Family Member” means a spouse/domestic partner, parent, child, sibling, stepparent, stepchild, stepbrother, stepsister, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent or grandchild, aunts, uncles, nephews, nieces and spouse of a grandparent or grandchild.

-“Officers” means corporate officers of Lahey Clinic.
+“Officers” means corporate officers of Lahey Health and its entities.

 “Significant Financial Interest” means anything of monetary value, including, but not limited to, salary or other payments for services (e.g., consulting fees or honoraria); equity interests (e.g., stocks, stock options or other ownership interests); and intellectual property rights (e.g., patents, copyrights and royalties from such rights).
 Significant Financial Interest does not include: